 The next feature of note is the control panel built into the handle.
 This panel controls two important functions that are key to brewing incredible coffee: a gram / ounce scale, and a timer.

 The timer function is simple, yet effective.
 You press the button; it begins to count up.
 Bam!
 You’re a timer master.
 You can reset the timer by holding the button.

 I was honestly a little underwhelmed that it did not include a count down feature and an alarm, but being able to step away and rely on the timer to let you know when it’s time to plunge is not essential.

 Even without the count down, the Precision Press timer feature still remains incredibly useful and easy to use.

 Masters Use Mass

 If you’ve never used a kitchen scale in your coffee brewing routine, you’re missing out.
 Thankfully, the Precision Press includes one, freeing you from having to set up another piece of equipment.
-You can weight your beans, click the scale button to tare the reading, and then weight your water to achieve the perfect ratio and most balanced cup.
+You can weigh your beans, click the scale button to tare the reading, and then weigh your water to achieve the perfect ratio and most balanced cup.